Princess Elisabeth Antarctica

 Ventilation and Heat Exchange

-The role of these systems, however, is not only to prevent the station from turning into a sauna, but also to spread the collected heat over the building, with some areas such as the technical core necessitating more than others.
+The role of these systems, however, is not only to prevent the station from turning into a sauna, but also to spread the collected heat over the building, with some areas such as the technical core needing more than others.